 The Boccardo Trail is open to hikers, bikers and equestrians.
 The new sections of the Sierra Vista Trail and Calaveras Fault Trails are open to hikers and bikers.

 The Boccardo Trail (2.7 miles) travels through annual grasslands and a short section of oak woodlands with views of Santa Clara Valley and Mt Hamilton (and on clear winter days San Francisco).
 Dominant vegetation in the surrounding view sheds includes chaparral, coast live oak woodlands and sycamore riparian habitats.
 Sierra Vista’s steepest trail is the western segment of the Boccardo, gaining 896 feet of elevation in 1.1 miles.
 The hike is moderate to strenuous and has very little shade.

-To hike all of the trails in the preserve would be a strenuous hike of 12.7 miles along with another 1.8 miles of trail within Alum Rock Park.
+To hike all of the trails in the preserve would be a strenuous hike of 14.2 miles.

 Cattle graze on the property, so please close the gate after entering the trail.
 The cows are being used to improve grassland habitat for plant and animal diversity.
 The breed of cattle is Corriente.
 They have gentle dispositions and are very curious.